Alabama Medicaid Dental Coverage

-Alabama Medicaid adult dental is limited to emergency extractions — one of the most restricted adult dental benefits in the US
+Alabama Medicaid adult dental is limited to pregnant beneficiaries — one of the most restricted adult dental benefits in the US

 Children's dental coverage (under 21) — full EPSDT